Munster 24-24 Toulouse (AET): Defending champions win dramatic European Cup quarter-final on penalty shootout

 Defending European champions Toulouse progressed to the semi-finals in dramatic fashion as they registered a penalty shooutout victory over Munster in Dublin, after the match had finished 24-24.

-Indeed, the injury-enforced exit of skipper Peter O'Mahony - later named player of the match - with Munster still ahead by 10 proved critical.
+Indeed, the injury-enforced exit of skipper Peter O'Mahony - later named player of the match - with Munster still ahead by 10 proved critical, as did their performance at the scrum where they repeatedly let Toulouse back into the contest by shipping penalties.

 Matthis Lebel (two) and Romain Ntamack scored tries for Toulouse, with full-back Thomas Ramos adding three conversions and a penalty.